Jon Rahm leads familiar faces starring on Ryder Cup Day 1 for Europe

 FARMINGDALE, N.Y. — (AP) — Jon Rahm got partner Tyrrell Hatton out of trouble from the rough in the morning and ruled the greens in the afternoon.

-As Europe relies on familiar pairings and its most dependable players at the Ryder Cup, Rahm was on the leading edge of getting his team off to a strong start.
+As Europe relies on familiar pairings and its most dependable players at the Ryder Cup, Rahm was on the leading edge of getting his team off to a strong start, leading 5 1/2-2 1/2.
 He made seven birdie putts from 8-plus feet on Friday and improved to 8-1-3 in Ryder Cup play dating to his defeat of Tiger Woods in singles in Paris in 2018.

 “I can’t take all the credit — I’ve had really good partners,” Rahm said.
 “Tyrrell has been a fantastic partner (and) Sepp has done his thing.
 We can’t lose alone.
 It’s a team.
 I’ve been fortunate to have really good teammates.”